HMS Prince of Wales (53): Armament

-Prince of Wales mounted 10 BL 14-inch (356 mm) Mk VII guns.
-The 14-inch guns were mounted in one Mark II twin turret forward and two Mark III quadruple turrets, one forward and one aft.
+Prince of Wales mounted 10 BL 14-inch (356 mm) Mk VII guns, mounted in one Mark II twin turret forward and two Mark III quadruple turrets, one forward and one aft.
 The guns could be elevated 40 degrees and depressed 3 degrees.
 Training arcs were: turret "A", 286 degrees; turret "B", 270 degrees; turret "Y", 270 degrees.
 Training and elevating was done by hydraulic drives, with rates of two and eight degrees per second, respectively.
 A full gun broadside weighed 15950 lb, and a salvo could be fired every 40 seconds.
-The secondary armament consisted of 16 QF 5.25-inch (133 mm) Mk I guns which were mounted in eight twin mounts, weighing 81 tons each.
+The secondary armament consisted of 16 QF 5.25-inch (133 mm) Mk I guns mounted in eight twin mounts, weighing 81 tons each.
 The maximum range of the Mk I guns was 24070 yd at a 45-degree elevation, the anti-aircraft ceiling was 49000 ft.
 The guns could be elevated to 70 degrees and depressed to 5 degrees.
 The normal rate of fire was ten to twelve rounds per minute, but in practice, the guns could only fire seven to eight rounds per minute.
-Along with her main and secondary batteries, Prince of Wales carried 32 QF 2 pdr (1.575-inch, 40.0 mm) Mk.VIII "pom-pom" anti-aircraft guns.
-She also carried 80 UP projectors, short-range rocket-firing anti-aircraft weapons used in the early days of the Second World War by the Royal Navy.
+Prince of Wales also carried 32 QF 2 pdr (1.575-inch, 40.0 mm) Mk.VIII "pom-pom" anti-aircraft guns and 80 UP projectors, short-range rocket-firing anti-aircraft weapons used in the early days of the Second World War by the Royal Navy.